iotaledger/iota-wiki/shimmer/get-started/outputs.md

 ### Basic Output

-The simplest output is the basic output.
+The simplest output is the basic output, which is also available in IOTA.
 At the minimum, you will need to specify an address and amount of tokens.
 However, you can customize this basic output to include a variety of [features](#features) and [unlock conditions](#unlock-conditions).

 ### NFT Output